Perhaps you should give up on your goals?

 “When you focus on the practice instead of the performance, you can enjoy the present moment and improve at the same time.”

-Perhaps my favorite reason for focusing on systems and habits over goals is that they give you control.
+Perhaps my favourite reason for focusing on systems and habits over goals is that they give you control.
 I know from experience that when I set a goal I can’t control, like getting a particular job or improving sales for my business, I feel frustrated and disappointed when I don’t ‘complete’ that goal.